0xChijioke/flash/README.md

 ---

-⚠️ **Disclaimer: This application is a prototype for demonstration and testing only.
+⚠️ **Disclaimer: This application is a prototype for demonstration only.
 It is not production-ready.**